On the flatness of spin local models for split even orthogonal groups: Introduction

 Theorem \ref{mainthm} has an application to PEL moduli spaces of type $D$.
 Let $(\bB,*,\bV,\pair{\ ,\ },\bh)$ be a PEL-datum of type $D$ as in \S \ref{sec-application}.
 It determines a reductive group $\bG$ over $\BQ$, whose base change to $\ol{\BQ}$ is isomorphic to $\GO_{2n,\ol{\BQ}}$.
 Suppose that $\bG_{\BQ_p}\simeq \GO_{2n,\BQ_p}$ is split.
-Then we can choose an open compact subgroup $\bK_p\sset \bG(\BQ_p)$ equal to $\sG_{\CL}(\BZ_p)$ for a self-dual chain $\CL$ (here $\CO=\BZ_p$ and $\pi=p$).
+Then we can choose an open compact subgroup $\bK_p\sset \bG(\BQ_p)$ equal to $\sG_{\CL}(\BZ_p)$ for a self-dual chain $\CL$ (here $\CO=\BZ_p$ and $\pi_0=p$).
 Set $\bK=\bK_p\bK^p\sset \bG(\BA_f)$, where $\bK^p$ is a sufficiently small open compact subgroup of $\bG(\BA_f^p)$.

 We define a moduli functor $\CA_\bK^\pm$ of type $D$ parametrizing families of quadruples of abelian schemes with additional PEL data, subject to the spin condition (see \S \ref{sec-application} for more details).
 Then $\CA_\bK^\pm$ is representable by a quasi-projective scheme over $\BZ_p$, and the Shimura variety attached to the above PEL-datum with level $\bK$ is an open and closed subscheme of the generic fiber $\CA_{\bK}^\pm\otimes\BQ_p$.
-Using the local model diagram, we conclude that $\CA^\pm_\bK$ is \etale locally isomorphic to the spin local model $\RM^\pm_\CL$. \begin{corollary}[{Corollary \ref{coro-AKflat}}] Under the assumption (i) or (ii) of Theorem \ref{mainthm}, the moduli space $\CA^\pm_\bK$ of type $D$ is normal, Cohen-Macaulay, and flat over $\BZ_p$. \end{corollary}
+Using the local model diagram, we conclude that $\CA^\pm_\bK$ is \etale locally isomorphic to the spin local model $\RM^\pm_\CL$. \begin{corollary}[{Corollary \ref{coro-AKflat}}] The (integral) moduli space $\CA^\pm_\bK$ of type $D$ is normal, Cohen--Macaulay, and flat over $\BZ_p$. \end{corollary}

 Let us now outline the proof of Theorem \ref{mainthm}.
 Recall that in \cite{yangtopflat}, we prove that the spin local model is topologically flat (see Theorem \ref{yangthm}).
 It follows that, to prove Conjecture \ref{introconj-pr}, it suffices to show that the special fiber $\RM^\pm_{\CL,k}$ is reduced.